city

 ohio sentencing guidelines

-The best way to determine how the Ohio sentencing guidelines could affect your future is to discuss your case in detail with an experienced criminal defense attorney.
+The absolute best way to determine how the Ohio sentencing guidelines could affect your future, your freedom, and your family is to discuss your case in detail with an experienced, aggressive who understands the local courts.

 Overview of Ohio Criminal Felony Classifications